Primary Navigation Mobile

 Should you buy a Peugeot e-3008?

-Does that alone make it a great choice?
-We’d argue not.
-It is a compelling visual package but it’s not as well-executed as we’d have hoped.
-The ride quality is poor, and especially disappointing for Peugeot given its typically comfortable cars.
-It’s also not as spacious as we’d have liked for a car that’s designed for families.
-A high price means that for the e-3008’s positives, it’s a tough choice to recommend in a class filled with excellent rivals like the Skoda Enyaq iV.
+The ride quality is poor, which is especially disappointing for a Peugeot given its traditionally comfortable cars.
+The e-3008 is also not as spacious as we’d have liked for a car that’s designed for families.
+A high price means that for the e-3008’s positives, it’s a tough choice to recommend in a class filled with excellent rivals like such as the Parkers award-winning Renault Scenic E-Tech and Skoda Enyaq.

-It’s far from being a bad car, however, and we think that the mild-hybrid 3008 is likely to be a far better choice as it will be much cheaper to buy, potentially ride better and still have the same exceptional interior.
+The forthcoming longer-range models may redeem it somewhat.
+But while it’s far from being a bad car, the mild-hybrid 3008 is will a better choice as far as we’re concern, since it’s much cheaper to buy, rides better and still has the same impressive interior.

 What we like

-The new e-3008’s interior is one of the best we’ve seen in recent years.
-It not only looks superb but has excellent ergonomics to go with it and feels like an especially premium product with its upmarket materials.
-Its rakish coupe-like styling is also well on-trend.
+The e-3008’s interior is one of the best we’ve seen in recent years.
+It looks superb and feels like an especially premium product with its upmarket materials.
+The rakish coupe-like styling is also well on-trend.
 And if EV doesn’t feel right for you, the choice of mild-hybrid and plug-in hybrid versions is useful to have.

 What we don’t like

-Most of our grievances with the e-3008 stem around the way it drives.
-This is a heavy car but this fact hasn’t been disguised and the unsettled ride doesn’t suit UK roads, and especially in urban driving where most of these cars are inevitably used.
-It’s fairly average in the practicality stakes and (interior aside) doesn’t feel a significant step forward compared to the old car.
-Given it’s the first time we’ve seen this new Stellantis platform, it doesn’t make us massively optimistic for the future.
+Most of our grievances with the e-3008 stem from the way it drives.
+This is a heavy car but this fact hasn’t been disguised and the unsettled ride doesn’t suit UK roads, especially in urban driving where most of these cars are inevitably used.
+We’re also disappointed by the lack of passenger space in the back, which is galling for a family car.